Welcome to your Lesson Preparation and Delivery Exam

 The Management of Health and Safety at Work Regulations 1999 define a risk as:

-The HSE APPROVED CODE OF PRACTICE L117 (RIDER OPERATED LIFT TRUCKS: OPERATOR TRAINING AND SAFE USE) 2013 advises that familiarisation training should be carried out:
+The HSC APPROVED CODE OF PRACTICE L117 (RIDER-OPERATED LIFT TRUCKS: OPERATOR TRAINING AND SAFE USE) 2013, advises employers that when selecting potential lift-truck operators they should be: